Political agenda: World events

 When something unexpected happens it can force the political agenda to change immediately.
 For example, when Hurricane Katrina devastated New Orleans, the United States responded by sending emergency disaster aid to the affected areas and several organizations set up donation funds.
 After the 9/11 World Trade Center attacks, national security and anti-terrorism efforts became a top priority for the government.
 Big world events can change the priority of certain issues for the public.
 When big world events (i.e. disasters/tragedies) occur they are often followed by a policy response as well, and so what issues and ideas reach the political agenda are sometimes changed simply due to what happened in the world.

 Varying theories on who sets the political agenda

 There are three main theories on how political agendas are set and which groups have the greatest say in the decisions regarding them.
 They are; the pluralist theory, the elitist theory, and the institutional theory.

 The pluralist theory

 The pluralist theory suggests that policy-making is divided into several categories or “arenas”.
 Groups that do not have any power in one particular arena, most often have power in another arena.
 The pluralist theory is based on the democratic system.
-In a democracy, citizens vote for their representatives who will make policy decisions on their behalf.
+In a representative democracy, citizens vote for the representatives who will make policy decisions on their behalf.
 There are also special votes where citizens are able to directly weigh in on issues through a referendum.
 There is a marketplace for competing policies, and interests, and any group may win the arena.
 Elections often determine who gets to decide on each public policy.